socpriya/Socrates-blog/_posts/blogs/2018-01-29-expose-ML-model-as-REST-API.md

 5. After the above file is created, go to `flask-blog` folder, open a _Command_ prompt, and run the command `python server.py`.
 It will execute as below: <br>&nbsp;&nbsp;&nbsp;![FlaskServer1]({{ site.baseurl }}/assets/img/flask-server1.png)

 6. After the server is started successfully, open a browser window, and enter URL `http://127.0.0.1:5000/` <br>&nbsp;&nbsp;&nbsp;![FlaskBrowser1]({{ site.baseurl }}/assets/img/browser-1.png)
-If you get a message **Hi, Welcome to Flask!!** in browser, *Congratulations*, your Flask server is up and running successfully!
-If you get any error or could not get the server up and running, leave a note under _Comments_ section of this blog and I will get back to you as early as possible.
+If you get a message **Hi, Welcome to Flask!!** in your browser, *congratulations*, your Flask server is up and running successfully!
+If you get any error or could not get the server up and running, leave a note under the _Comments_ section of this blog and I will get back to you as early as possible.

 7. Having successfully started the server, let us move on to extend `server.py` to predict the new observation using previously trained and stored SVM Model. <br><br>Before updating code, go to the _Command_ prompt and stop Flask server using `Ctrl-C`.
-Update `server.py` code as below, or may simply copy & paste the contents to your code.
+Update `server.py` code as below, or you may simply copy & paste the contents to your code.
 <script src="https://gist.github.com/socratesk/b881a75e8ed1d7ff8c42465f0ae53b3a.js"></script>

 8. Go to the _Command_ prompt again and start the server using `python server.py`.